Awards Administered by other Authorities

 INKAS Armoured Vehicle Manfacturing INKAS® “Rising Star” Scholarship

-International Grenfell Association Bursary Program - Annual
+International Grenfell Association Bursary Program

-Investintech - CAJ Journalism Scholarship - Annual Scholarship
+Investintech - CAJ Journalism Scholarship

 Mark Jackman Adventure and Innovation Award

 This award was established by the family of Mark Jackman, a first year engineering student who would have graduated with the Memorial University of Newfoundland Faculty of Engineering and Applied Science Class of 2019.
 It honours his spirit of creativity, innovation and exploration.
 Mark had just finished his first year when he passed tragically in a motor vehicle accident May 6, 2015 in St. John’s, NL.
 A graduate of Gonzaga High School, Mark was a true scholar and athlete.
 In addition to top academic results, Mark was a provincial champion in basketball, soccer and chess as well as city champion in rugby, award winner in Tae Kwan Do, Bronze Medallion swimmer, East Regional Science Fair Winner, Duke of Edinburgh Award winner (bronze) and a talented musician (percussion and guitar) - all while keeping his friends and peers smiling with a great sense of humour and his keen insights.
 Mark was loved and will always be missed but the Jackman Family are honoured to see him remembered with this special Engineering Award.
 Valued at $2,500, the award will be granted to a student in their final year of study in any engineering program at Memorial University of Newfoundland.
 The student will be required to provide short descriptions of one or more of their work terms that fit with Mark’s fearless spirit of adventure.
 Preference will be given to a student with work terms that show an unconventional job or employer, exotic locations, and unorthodox methods of finding and receiving said work term.
 The recipient must meet the minimum academic requirements for an award as defined by the University.
 The award will be granted by the Dean, Faculty of Engineering and Applied Science.
-See website for contact details to apply for this award
+See website for deadlines and other information.

 The Kidney Foundation of Canada, Atlantic Branch Bursary